bograh/health-monitor/README.md

 - [ ] **Docker Integration** - Monitor containerized applications and orchestration platforms
 - [ ] **Auto-scaling Triggers** - Integrate with cloud providers for automatic scaling based on metrics

+## 🚀 Getting Started with Monitoring

+### Basic Setup

+1. **Configure your first service**
+   Add a new service endpoint in the dashboard

+2. **Set up alerts**
+   Define thresholds for uptime and response time alerts

+3. **Create dashboards**
+   Build custom dashboards with relevant metrics for your team

+4. **Integrate with existing tools**
+   Connect with your current monitoring and alerting infrastructure

 ## 🤝 Contributing

 We welcome contributions!
 Please follow these steps: